Blog

 Good Timing Can Shorten Your Chapter 13 Case by 2 Years

-Two days ago we showed the importance of timing in the filing of a Chapter 7 case.
-The timing can affect whether you can qualify to be in a Chapter 7 “straight bankruptcy” case.
-If your income is too high you may not pass the “means test.”
-If you can’t pass this test you’d instead have to go through a Chapter 13 “adjustment of debts” case.
-That requires you to pay for 3 to 5 years into a payment plan, instead of being able to “discharge” (write off) all or most of your debts within about 4 months.
+Timing in the filing of a Chapter 7 case is important.
+It can affect whether you qualify to be in a Chapter 7 bankruptcy case.
+If your income is too high you may not pass the "means test."
+If you cannot pass this test, you will need to go through a Chapter 13 "adjustment of debts" case instead.

 But what if you need a Chapter 13 case?
-It can be the much better option in certain circumstances.
-If you have debts that can’t be discharged like recent income taxes or child/spousal support, or debts you want to catch up on like a home mortgage, Chapter 13 buys you time to take care of those special debts.
-There are many other reasons Chapter 13 may be better for you than Chapter 7.
+It can be a better option in certain circumstances, after all.
+If you have debts that cannot be discharged, like recent income taxes, child or spousal support, or debts you want to catch up on such as mortgage payments so that you can try to avoid foreclosure, Chapter 13 buys you time to take care of those special debts.
+There are many additional reasons Chapter 13 may be a better option for you than Chapter 7, for example, because you do not have to give up your assets in Chapter 13 bankruptcy.

-So assume you want to file a Chapter 13 case.
+So, assume you want to file a Chapter 13 case.
 One important question is how long you will be required to pay into your payment plan.
-Sometimes you’d want to have as much time as possible to stretch out and lower your plan payments.
-But in other circumstances you’d just want to get it over with as soon as possible.
-Then you can get on with life, and if you want start rebuilding your credit.
+Sometimes you would want to have as much time as possible to stretch out and lower your plan payments.
+But in other circumstances, you might just want to get it over with as soon as possible.
+Then you can get on with life, and start rebuilding your credit.

-Your “Income” Dictates the Length of Your Chapter 13 Case
+What Determines the Length of Your Chapter 13 Case?

-There is no “means test” under Chapter 13.
-Yet the same unusual way of calculating income in the Chapter 7 “means test” is used in Chapter 13.
-That same unusual calculation of income determines whether your payment plan can be 3 years long or instead must last 5 years.
+There is no "means test" under Chapter 13, but your income at the time of filing still determines the length of your Chapter 13 case.
+The same unusual way of calculating income in the Chapter 7 "means test" is used in Chapter 13.
+That same calculation of income determines whether your payment plan can take only three years or instead must last five.

 To calculate your income for this purpose:

-• includes almost all sources of money other than from Social Security (not just taxable income)
+• Include almost all sources of money other than Social Security payments (not just your taxable income)

-• total all gross amounts received precisely during the 6 FULL calendar months prior to filing your case
+• Total all gross amounts received precisely during the six full calendar months prior to filing your case.

-You may finish your Chapter 13 case in 3 years instead of 5 if your income is no larger than the applicable “median income” for your state and family size.
+You may finish your Chapter 13 case in three years instead of five if your income is not more than the applicable "median income" for your state and family size.

-The “median income” amounts are adjusted regularly and are available online.
-You can find those state-by-state amounts for cases filed starting May 1, 2017 and for several months thereafter here.
-(And if you’re reading this well after this date, check here to see if this table has subsequently been updated.)
+The "median income" amounts are adjusted regularly and are available online.
+You can find those state-by-state amounts for cases filed between April 1, 2024 and May 14, 2024 here.
+(If you are reading this well after the date this article was posted, click here to see if this table has subsequently been updated.)

-If you want you can go through each of the specific steps in this calculation right on the official bankruptcy court form.
-Download or print the Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period (effective 12/1/15).
+If you want, you can go through each of the specific steps in this calculation right on the official bankruptcy court form.
+Download or print the Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period.

 This is even more crucial in Chapter 13 than in Chapter 7.
-In Chapter 7 the income step is just the first step of the “means test.”
-Even with higher-than-median income you may be able to pass the “means test” based on your expenses or other considerations.
-But under Chapter 13 your income as calculated above determines whether or not you’re required to be in it for 5 years.
+In Chapter 7, the income step is just the first step of the "means test."
+Even with a higher-than-median income, you may be able to pass the "means test" based on your expenses or other considerations.
+But under Chapter 13, your income as calculated above determines whether or not you are required to be in Chapter 13 bankruptcy for five years or if you can pay it in less time.
+Because income can fluctuate, by timing when you file for Chapter 13 so that you file when your income is no larger than the median income in Texas for your family size, you can shorten the length of time it takes to resolve your bankruptcy status.

-Also, if you ARE required to go the full 5 years based on your income that doesn’t always hurt you.
+Also, if you are required to go the full five years based on your income, that does not always hurt you.
 To pay everything you want and need to pay may take that long, without necessarily paying more to your creditors.

-However, there ARE situations in which based on your budget you could finish your payment plan in 3 years.
-Or other situations in which you could finish sometime between 3 and 5 years.
-In these situations being required to go the full 5 years means paying more to your creditors—sometimes much more.
-And it delays getting to that point in time when you can actually start your fresh financial start.
+However, there are situations in which, based on your budget, you could finish your payment plan in three years, or you could finish sometime between three to five years.
+In these situations in which you could shorten the time frame for payment, not doing so and instead being required to go the full five years means paying more to your creditors—sometimes significantly more.
+It also delays you getting to that point when you can finally get your fresh financial start.
+An experienced attorney can advise you on your options and how they suit your circumstances.

 Share this post: